 --delete removes the game from the db entirely.
 If suggested again, the connection will go through the full security and protocol checks, and the game will be given a new ID.

-The LociTerm cliet is a "Progressive Web App", or PWA.
-This means that on many systems, it can be installed as a naitive style app that runs outside of a browser window.
+The LociTerm client is a "Progressive Web App", or PWA.
+This means that on many systems, it can be installed as a native style app that runs outside of a browser window.
 On mobile systems, this usually gives the ability to launch the program directly from the home screen, and frees up a little screen space by getting rid of the browser's location bar.
 On desktop systems, the app can be run directly from the 'start' menu, and runs in its own window just like other local applications.
 The exact steps for installing a web app as a PWA differ based on the OS and the browser, but all follow a similar process.

 Note that if you are building or developing LociTerm on a local system, a web app can only be installed if it is accessed through an https connection, or originating from a "localhost" address.
 Most browsers will hide the installation option if those conditions are not met.